kabanoid/figaro/README.md

 ## Features

-* Open an intersting channel in the Slack web app.
+* Open an interesting channel in the Slack web app.
 * Mark a channel as OK which would disable the first sorting criteria for this channel till it's updated with a message from a guest user again.